-Edinburgh University’s School of Engineering has partnered with Babock International on a £2.4 million engineering research facility, known as FASTBLADE.
+Edinburgh University’s School of Engineering partnered with Babock International on a £2.4 million engineering research facility in 2019, known as FASTBLADE.

 The FASTBLADE facility is testing composite materials that can be deployed in a range of full-scale structures including tidal blades, plane components and bridge sections.

 Significantly it is the first facility in the world designed to carry out large-scale accelerated testing of tidal blades, promising to boost Scotland’s international position at the forefront of tidal energy.
 The facility utilises a series of specially designed Digital Displacement pump motors to run test cycles significantly faster and using less energy compared with existing technologies.
 The unique capabilities of Digital Displacement mean the system will recover energy between load cycles, significantly reducing the cost of testing.